wekuume/wekuume-content/en/topics/practice-1-emergencies/5-web-attack/3-5-learn.md

 > Step 6
 # Restore your original website

 Restore your original from backups.
-If neither you, nor your hosting company have backups, you may have to re-build your website from scratch!
+If neither you nor your hosting company have backups, you may have to re-build your website from scratch!
 <br>
 # Keep backups off your hosting provider
 Also note that if your only backups are at your hosting provider, an attacker may be able to delete those when they take control of your site!